ReactiveMongo/ReactiveMongo-BSON/README.md

 **compat:**

-The compatibility library, that provides conversions between the current and the future APIs.
+The compatibility library, that provides conversions between the previous and the new APIs.
 It can be configured in the `build.sbt` as below.

 ```ocaml
 libraryDependencies += "org.reactivemongo" %% "reactivemongo-bson-compat" % VERSION